 Spaghetti and Meatballs

 Spaghetti and meatballs is a cheap easy healthy meal that you can be sure the kids will eat.
 Really, any pasta and sauce will do, right?
 I usually end up making two batches of sauce – one a more traditional (plain) style of the kids, and a a second batch with onions, mushrooms and spices for my husband and I. There are a million combinations of pasta, sauce and additional add-ins that you’re sure to find something that pleases everyone.

 Whether breakfast or bean, burritos are a healthy dinner ideas for kids that they’ll love to eat.
 Any combination of toppings make a personalized meal for each family member, and setting out the ingredients allows them to build their own.
 Less work for you and more fun for the kids!

-With so many options to choose from, it’s easy to find cheap dinner ideas to feed your family, no matter what their tastes.
+With so many options to choose from, it’s easy to find dirt cheap meals to feed your family, no matter what their tastes.
 Use these ideas to help build a repertoire of go-to meals when time of short and budgets are tight.

-Using these cheap dinner ideas will help you to not only save money, but to also eat out less.
+Using these dirt cheap meals will help you to not only save money, but to also eat out less.
 When you have a backup plan for those crazy busy nights with the family, you’ll be much less likely to eat out.
 Now that you know what to eat when you’re broke, don’t forever to learn how to trim your monthly grocery budget as well!